michaelthomasletts/dcm-to-jpg/README.md

 Opening and reading .dcm files requires specialized software that patients rarely have.
 If ever.

 Although there are online tools for converting .dcm -> .jpg or .dcm -> .pdf, patients may not feel comfortable sharing their medically sensitive data with unknown developers.
 Frankly, they _should not_ feel comfortable doing that!
 Which leaves patients in a difficult position . . .
-How do you open a fancy .dcm file without the software to do so . . . ? 😬
+How do you open a fancy .dcm file without the software to do so, and none of the online file converters seem totally trustworthy . . . ? 😬

 By using this software on your personal computer, you can convert .dcm files to .pdf or .jpg with 100% confidence about your medically sensitive data not getting into the wrong hands.
 A few extra minutes of effort could save you a lot in peace of mind and security.